 Training & experience

-My initial training is in Traditional Chinese Medicine Acupuncture.
-I studied for 3 years at the Northern College of Acupuncture in York; I graduated in 2008 and then went on to complete my MSc. researching Acupuncture in the treatment of Eating Disorders.
+My initial training is in Traditional Acupuncture.
+I studied for 3 years at the Northern College of Acupuncture in York; I graduated in 2008 and went on to completed my MSc. in Acupuncture and Eating Disorders.

-I regularly undertake CPD courses to further my knowledge and skills.
-These focus on different styles of Acupuncture and related therapies including: Facial Revitalisation Acupuncture, Scalp Acupuncture for Neurological conditions, Japanese Acupuncture, Battlefield Acupuncture for Pain Management, and various Distal Acupuncture courses.
+Over the last 10 years, regular CPD has furthered my knowledge and skills in various areas.
+These include Fertility Support, Scalp Acupuncture for Neurological conditions, Japanese Acupuncture, Battlefield Acupuncture for Pain Management, and various Distal Acupuncture courses.
+I specialise in Muscular-skeletal pain and Women’s health.

 View on health